What would you say if someone offered you this Mid Century Modern chest for free?

 My newly blooming peonies are the delight of my heart and I couldn’t help but use them in my staging along with the vintage print I found.

-Oh, and that leggy lady on the side is a part of a pair of chairs I just found while thrifting.
+Oh, and that leggy lady on the side is a part of a pair of chairs I find while thrifting.
 I wasn’t even furniture shopping and they were calling my name!
 Can you blame me?
 The other chair has a hole in the caning, so I’m not sure what I’ll be doing to them or if they will stay with me.
 Time will tell.

 As with most of my furniture makeovers, you can find this newly done Mid Century Modern chest in my shop (SOLD in a couple of hours!), along with oodles of other goodies.
 Be sure to stop by and check it out.